FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Variable Igridn must be Greater Than 0

    * - 3000
-     - Grid Elements are Defined More Than Once (Street.Dat) For a Street Inter- section Within a Grid Element
+     - Grid Elements are Defined More Than Once (Street.Dat) For a Street Intersection Within a Grid Element

    * - 3000
      - Street Elements (Street.Dat) are Missing Line "W" in the Street.Dat File